vrama91/cider/README.md

 Evaluation code for CIDEr metric.
 Provides CIDEr as well as CIDEr-D (CIDEr Defended) which is more robust to gaming effects.

+## Important Note ##
+CIDEr by default computes IDF values using the reference sentences provided.
+Thus, CIDEr score for a reference dataset with only 1 image will be zero.
+Using more images (atleast 1000) will be better as IDF counts will be estimated more accurately.

 ## Requirements ##
 - java 1.8.0
 - python 2.7